 3. Closing incident records

 Once a decision has been taken to record a crime the incident record will often be closed.
 Any further information should be recorded in the force crime system.
-This avoids unnecessary duplication and ensures all the information is kept only in one place.
+This avoids unnecessary duplication and makes sure all the information is kept only in one place.

 Closing codes are important as they allow supervisors to check that all necessary actions have been carried out.
 They also mean forces can count and understand the types of incidents being reported to the police.